-Vice-Principal (Advancement) and Professor Tom Harris began his five-year term on January 4, 2010.
-He oversees the University's fundraising and development activities (including annual giving, planned giving, major gifts, capital campaigns, and corporate and foundation fundraising), marketing and communications, alumni relations, and advancement services.
+Vice-Principal (Advancement) and Professor Tom Harris began his term in 2010 and was reappointed for a second five-year term starting in 2015.
+He oversees the University's fundraising and development activities (including annual giving, planned giving, major gifts, capital campaigns, and corporate and foundation fundraising), alumni relations, and advancement services.

 Professor Harris graduated from Queen's with a BSc in 1975 and returned in 1986 as a faculty member and Queen's National Scholar in the department of Chemical Engineering.
 He was department head (1992-1996) and served as the Dean of Applied Science between 1996 and 2007, when he returned to the department to continue teaching and his research.
 He continues teaching in the Faculty of Engineering and Applied Science.

 "During my time as dean and department head, I came to fully appreciate the impact that the support from Queen's alumni and friends has on our education and research programs, and on the lives of so many students," says Professor Harris.
 "I have also seen, on many occasions, the great satisfaction that supporters derive from their interaction with faculty and students."